srijan-paul/srijan-paul.github.io/src/now/index.md

 So, I flew back to my hometown for a week to breathe in air that didn't come with a side of soot.

 The night before leaving,
-I'd made sure to stash in my bag a honkaku mystery book next to my trusty E-reader.
+I'd made sure to stash in my bag a laptop, a honkaku mystery book, and my trusty E-reader.
 And so, lounging in my room back home,
-I kept busy by trying to solve the murder in the Inugami clan, and reading the two RFCs that standardized the DNS for today's internet.
+I kept busy trying to solve the murder in the Inugami clan, and reading the two RFCs that standardized the DNS for today's internet.

 My goal is to deeply understand the protocol such that I can write my own DNS resolver (and name server).